Static friction of liquid marbles

-We first investigate how the shape of liquid marbles influences their departing angle.
-To this end, we vary the initial volume $\Omega$ from $1.5\,\mu \mathrm{L}$ to $300\, \mu \mathrm{L}$, and report the corresponding effective static friction force $F$ in Fig.~\ref{F1}c.
-The experiments reveal three key observations. (i)~The marbles start moving with a rolling motion (see Supplemental Video 1), therefore, $F$ corresponds to a static rolling friction. (ii)~The static friction increases with volume, but at a slower rate than the linear scaling predicted by Amontons-Coulomb sliding friction, which would imply a departure angle independent of the particle weight \cite{jin2023marbles}. (iii)~ The dependence of $F$ on volume exhibits two regimes: a slow increase when $\Omega$ is smaller than $\sim 10\, \mu \mathrm{L}$, followed by faster rise for droplets above $\sim 10\, \mu \mathrm{L}$.
-The shape of liquid marbles depends on their volume.
-Denoting the capillary length as $a(\phi) = \sqrt{\gamma_{\mathrm{eff}}(\phi)/\rho g}$, marbles with volumes smaller than $a^3$ remain nearly spherical (Fig.~\ref{F2}a), while larger ones are increasingly flattened by gravity, resulting in a higher surface-to-volume ratio (Fig.~\ref{F2}b).
+We first examine the effects of substrate properties and marble volume on static friction.
+Hydrophilic, hydrophobic, and silica-nanobead-coated superhydrophobic silicon wafers are prepared (End Matter, Appendix C).
+We vary the marble initial volume from $1.5$ to $300~\mu\mathrm{L}$ and measure the static friction $F$ on each substrate (Fig.~\ref{F1}c).
+Three key observations emerge. (i) Static friction is substrate-independent despite differences in wetting and roughness and thus solid–solid friction.
+This rules out liquid– or particle–substrate dissipation. (ii) The marbles do not slide but initially roll (Supplemental Video 1, \cite{Supplemental}), so $F$ is a static rolling friction. (iii) Below $7\pm2~\mu$L, static friction is nearly volume-independent, of order a few $\mu$N; above, it increases with volume up to $60~\mu$N at $300~\mu$L, more weakly than the linear scaling expected for Amontons--Coulomb sliding friction.
+In both cases, the friction is a small fraction of the marbles' weight---typically less than 10$\%$---a hallmark of liquid marbles.
+The presence of two regimes suggests that the shape of the marbles influences their friction.
+This shape transition is governed by the capillary length $a(\phi) = \sqrt{\gamma_{\mathrm{eff}}(\phi)/\rho g}$: small marbles ($\Omega \ll a^3$) are nearly spherical (Fig.~\ref{F2}a), while larger ones are flattened by gravity (Fig.~\ref{F2}b).
 For $\phi = \phi_\mathrm{o}$, we find $a^3(\phi_\mathrm{o}) \approx 12$~$\mu\mathrm{L}$, consistent with the observed transition volume.

-This suggests that the marble shape may govern the transition between the two friction regimes observed for $F$.
+These observations suggest that static friction arises from the granular shell’s resistance to rolling, which we now model.
+In classic rolling friction~\cite{reynolds1876vi}, resistance arises from viscoelastic bulk dissipation near the flattened contact region~\cite{brilliantov1998rolling}.
+Liquid marbles also are never perfectly spherical, even below the capillary length, because of gravity.
+Their rolling resistance likewise stems from asphericity, but deformation and dissipation occur in the granular shell rather than the liquid bulk: rolling without sliding requires geometrical rearrangements of the shell, accommodated by shear in the granular layer.